JairoFra/rai-auto-converter-chrome-extension-v2/README.md

 ### Extensive range of expressions detected
 - Different amount formats (1,111.11 - 1.111,11)
 - Abbreviations for thousands (K), millions (M), billions (B) and trillions (T)
-- Short and long form of the currencies ($1 - 1 USD - 1 dollar ...)
+- Short and long form of the currencies ($1, 1 USD, 1 dollar...)
 - Negative numbers

 ### Support for different currencies